THE NAME OF GOD AS REVEALED IN EXODUS 3:14

-Rational Monotheism - A new monotheistic religion
+Rational Monotheism - A New Monotheistic Religion

 Elsewhere in this site I have explained why it is that I am neither Christian nor Jew nor Muslim and so I will not repeat it here.
 Suffice is to say that I whose life has been dominated by thinking about and explaining God have no religion.
-That is an anomaly that only a new monotheistic religion can put right.
+This is an anomaly that only a new monotheistic religion can put right.
 Before I talk about this new religion, I will give a brief account of how it is that I have arrived at this place in my life.

 I was born into Christianity, and raised and educated in it, but rejected it in my teenage years in favour of discovering the truth for myself.
-I did not look to other religions for the truth because I naively believed that if Christianity did not have it then those others probably didn’t either.
+I did not look to other religions for the truth because I naively believed that if Christianity did not have it then those others probably did not either.
 Indeed, I did not even allow for the existence of God at that point in my thinking because I did not then have faith.
 Instead, I started from existential first principles and after a particularly sustained period of contemplation in my early thirties I arrived at a defining moment in my life, which was the belief that there must be a God and that there must be only one God.
-I came to believe this while I was asleep and my rational defences were down.
+I came this belief while I was asleep and so when my rational defences were down.
 I awoke with fully fledged faith.
-It was my first experience of monotheistic faith and I have never doubted it for an instant ever since.
+It was my first experience of monotheistic faith and I have never doubted it for an instant since.
 After this, my contemplative efforts were employed in reaching an ever-greater and ever-deeper understanding of God and His creation.

 The next defining moment in my life came several years later after a very sustained period of contemplation on God and His creation.
 This time my thinking brought me to an understanding of the words ‘I AM’ as articulated by God, although it did not then occur to me that ‘I AM’ is a Divine name.
-I felt at that time that I had arrived at my spiritual destination and so decided that the next thing I ought to do was to read the Bible for the first time in my life, just to make sure I wasn’t missing anything.
+I felt at that time that I had arrived at my spiritual destination and so decided that the next thing I ought to do was to read the Bible for the first time in my life, just to make sure I was not missing anything.
 Catholics were not traditionally encouraged to read the Bible and so I had not done so.
 The very next day I read the Book of Genesis in the only Bible I happened to own and the following day I began the Book of Exodus.
 I very quickly came upon the words ‘I AM’ in Exodus 3:14, the very words that I had come upon myself only two days earlier after many years of thinking.
-Needless to say, I was extremely surprised by this and then wondered if I was, after all, the only person who didn’t know about these words and about the significance they have for our understanding of God.
+Needless to say I was extremely surprised by this and then wondered if I was, after all my thinking, the only person who did not know about these words and about the significance they have for our understanding of God.
 So I researched Exodus 3:14 at length in Jewish and Christian commentaries and found that many facile and superficial interpretations of Exodus 3:14 had been written over the course of the last two thousand years and that none of them had come even close to the real meaning of these uniquely profound and fascinating words.
-So I set about explaining the meaning of the Divine name ‘I AM’.
+So I then set about explaining the meaning of the Divine name ‘I AM’.
 This represented a new beginning in my ever-deepening contemplation on God and His creation.
 It took a few years more of thinking and writing about Exodus 3:14 before I arrived at my finished understanding of the Hebrew words Ehyeh asher Ehyeh in what I can only describe as a moment of inspiration.
 With my understanding of Exodus 3:14 complete, I set about writing this website.